MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 ## Create the VPN Server Authentication template

-With this step, you can configure a new Server Authentication template for your VPN server.
+In this procedure, you can configure a new Server Authentication template for your VPN server.
 Adding the IP Security (IPsec) IKE Intermediate application policy allows the server to filter certificates if more than one certificate is available with the Server Authentication extended key usage.

 >[!IMPORTANT]
 >Because VPN clients access this server from the public Internet, the subject and alternative names are different than the internal server name.
 As a result, you cannot autoenroll this certificate on VPN servers.

-**To configure the VPN Server Authentication template**
+**Procedure:**

 >[!IMPORTANT]
 >The following steps apply to VPN servers that are domain joined.